-EID, GDPUD, STPUD and TCPUD are considered urban water suppliers per California Water Code (CWC) Section 10617; GFCSD and City of Placerville are considered small water suppliers per CWC Section 10609.51(k).
+EID.
+GDPUD.
+STPUD and TCPUD are considered urban water suppliers per California Water Code (CWC) Section 10617; GFCSD and City of Placerville are considered small water suppliers per CWC Section 10609.51(k).
 The aggregated service area of these six public water purveyors does not cover the entire El Dorado County.
 Currently, the Agency represents the Other County Areas (OCA), which comprises areas managed by El Dorado County General Plan that currently fall outside of the service areas of the above six public water purveyors, private timber land, and state and federally managed land.

 Residents, farms, ranches, and businesses located outside of major water purveyor jurisdictions often rely on domestic wells or other small water systems for their consumptive use.
-In the Tahoe Basin, groundwater is extracted from either the Tahoe South or Tahoe West Subbasins in and near the service areas of STPUD and TCPUD, respectively.
-Per the regulatory requirements of the 2014 Sustainable Groundwater Management Act (SGMA), STPUD and the Agency assumed the roles of Groundwater Sustainability Agencies (GSA) for the Tahoe South Subbasin in areas within and outside of the STUPUD service area, respectively.
+In the Tahoe Basin, groundwater is extracted from either the Tahoe South or Tahoe West Subbasins in and near the service areas of STPUD and TCPUD. respectively.
+Per the regulatory requirements of the 2014 Sustainable Groundwater Management Act (SGMA), STPUD and the Agency assumed the roles of Groundwater Sustainability Agencies (GSA) for the Tahoe South Subbasin in areas within and outside of the STPUD service area. respectively.
 DWR determined that the Tahoe West Subbasin is of a very low priority per the SGMA, requiring neither a GSA nor a Groundwater Sustainability Plan (GSP).

-In the West Slope, the shallow groundwater wells draw from a fractured rock formation, which is not recognized as groundwater basins in California due to its unreliable and inconsistent water storage characteristics.
-It is worth noting that the spheres of influence (SOI) of GDPUD and EID includes a significant portion of the OCA that are south and north of the South Fork American River.
+In the West Slope, the shallow groundwater wells draw from a fractured rock formation.
+Waterbearing areas in a fractured rock formation are not recognized as groundwater basins in California due to their unreliable and inconsistent water. storage characteristics.
+It is worth noting that the spheres of influence (SOI) of GDPUD and EID include a significant portion of the OCA that are south and north of the South Fork American River.
 Currently, long-term planning for the OCA in the West Slope is limited.
-Due to relatively low projected growth rates within the OCA, future planning is set up to respond to proposals for development within the OCA.
+Due to relatively low projected growth rates within the OCA, systematic planning for future water use has only received adequate attention starting with the 2019 WRDMP.
 Extending service to the SOI areas is evaluated on a case-by-case basis as needed, and largely based on existing infrastructure capacities.
 Changes to improve or develop water services in the OCA will require a review by the El Dorado Local Area Formation Commission (LAFCO).

 It is challenging to differentiate between stormwater management and flood management.
-In general, stormwater management refers to managing the drainage onsite associated with certain development and major infrastructure (e.g., highways); flood management refers to managing the water receiving from elsewhere in a hazardous way including considerations for reducing chance of flooding (i.e., the traditional concept of flood control) and for reducing consequence of flooding (i.e., floodplain management).
+In general, stormwater management refers to managing the drainage onsite associated with certain development and major infrastructure (e.g., highways); flood management refers to managing the water received from elsewhere in a hazardous way, including considerations for reducing chance of flooding (i.e., the traditional concept of flood control) and for reducing consequences of flooding (i.e., floodplain management).
 The scale of the matter is an important consideration but not a sole determinant, and these two categories of water resource management are also subject to different rules and regulations.
 California policies also encourage managing stormwater and flood for multi-benefit outcomes, creating additional nexus to water supply, water quality, and even habitat and environmental benefits.
 In El Dorado County, the County, the cities of Placerville and South Lake Tahoe, the Agency, and some selective CSDs have roles and responsibilities in stormwater and flood management.